Cascoda/cascoda-sdk/ocf/README.md

 create a custom application,
 [there is a separate guide](../docs/guides/create-custom-ocf-applications.md#) for this.

+The applications in this directory are compiled only if the `CASCODA_BUILD_OCF` CMake cache variable is set to `ON`.
+Note that this will disable several other targets vithin the SDK.
+If these are required, they must be built in a separate binary directory.

 ## apps

 The `apps` subdirectory contains a collection of OCF based example applications.

+### ocf-light

 `ocf-light` is an OCF light server that can be used to control a lamp.
+The application is using:

+- wakeful_main.c, as main application
+- example_light.c, as code for setting up IoTivity

+The application can be compiled with the following command:
+`make ocf-light`

+This server contains the following resources:

+- `oic.r.switch.binary` with url `/binaryswitch`.
+- `oic.r.light.dimming` with url `/dimming`.

-Pin 15 is mapped to the value of the `oic.r.switch.binary` resource hosted at `/binaryswitch`.
-The application also presents a `oic.r.light.dimming` resource hosted at `/dimming`.
-This resource does not control anything, it is there strictly to help with certification.
-The application is compiled with OCF security enabled, and it can be onboarded using JustWorks.
+Pin 15 is mapped to the value of the `oic.r.switch.binary`.
+The `oic.r.light.dimming` resource does not control anything.

+The application is compiled with OCF security enabled, and it can be onboarded using JustWorks or PKI.
-Besides the standard OpenThread CLI, `ocf-light` also has several custom commands used to control the application.

-- `ocflight set-switch`, followed by "0" or "1" is used to turn the light on or off from the command-line, without having to access the resource through OCF.
-These changes are visible from OCF: if you type `ocflight set-switch 0`, the light will turn off, and a GET request at `/binaryswitch` will show that the switch is turned off.

-- `ocflight set-dimming`, followed by an integer controls the value of the `/dimming` resource.
-This change is only visible through OCF, and does not affect any other outputs of the device.

-`ocf-cli-thermometer` is an OCF server that has a `oic.r.temperature` resource.
-The temperature value is taken from the Chili's internal thermometer.
-It can be controlled using the standard OpenThread command line interface, and it does not feature any application-specific commands.
+#### ocf-reed-light

+`ocf-reed-light` is an OCF light server that can double as an OpenThread Router or Leader, as it is a Router-enabled end device.

+### ocf-sensorif

+`ocf-sensorif` is an OCF sensor.
+The application is using:

+- wakeful_main.c, as main application
+- example_sensorif.c, as code for setting up IoTivity

+The application can be compiled with the following command:
+`make ocf-sensorif`

+This server contains the following resources:

+- `oic.r.humidity` with url `/humidity`.
+- `oic.r.sensor.illuminance` with url `/illuminance`.
+- `oic.r.temperature` with url `/temperature`.

+The humidity value is read from I2C using the supplied sensor interface.
+The illuminance value is read from I2C using the supplied sensor interface.
+The temperature value is read from I2C using the supplied sensor interface.

+The application is compiled with
+OCF security enabled, and it can be onboarded using JustWorks or PKI.

+### ocf-cli-thermometer

+`ocf-cli-thermometer` is an OCF sensor.

+The application is using:

+- wakeful_main.c, as main application
+- example_thermometer.c, as code for setting up IoTivity

+The application can be compiled with the following command:
+`make ocf-cli-thermometer`

+This server contains the following resources:

+- `oic.r.temperature` with url `/temperature`.

+The temperature value is read from chili module using the Board Support Package.

+The application is compiled with
+OCF security enabled, and it can be onboarded using JustWorks or PKI.

+### ocf-sleepy-thermometer

+`ocf-sleepy-thermometer` is an OCF sensor.

+The application is using:

+- sleepy_main.c, as main application
+- example_thermometer.c, as code for setting up IoTivity

+The application can be compiled with the following command:
+`make ocf-sleepy-thermometer`

+This server contains the following resources:

+- `oic.r.temperature` with url `/temperature`.

+The temperature value is read from chili module using the Board Support Package.

 `ocf-sleepy-thermometer` is similar to `ocf-cli-thermometer`, except that it is a Thread sleepy end device which turns off its radio when not in use in